 The Balance Sheet Test

 Simply - do you owe more than you own as an individual or are your business and personal assets exceeded by your business and personal liabilities?
-If yes, then you are insolvent.
+If yes, then you are insolvent on the balance sheet test.

 It is important to point out that this test should include contingent or prospective liabilities.
 (If you need advice on these issues email us).